drauschenbach/stuart/README.md

 * [Lua 5.1+](https://www.lua.org)
 * [LuaJIT](https://www.lua.org)

+Use [glua-socket](https://github.com/BixData/glua-socket) to embed Stuart Streaming in a Go binary.

 Stuart is incompatible with:

 * [Shopify/go-lua](https://github.com/Shopify/go-lua), due to its lack of `coroutine` and `debug.getinfo()` capabilities.